JAPAN | Tokyo | Haneda Airport

 welcome to Japan!

-Think of Universal Aviation in Japan as more than your ground handler or concierge.
+Think of Universal Aviation Japan – Tokyo as more than your ground handler or concierge.
 Think of us as your friends.
 We like to form personal relationships with our clients.
 We want to help newcomers get a feeling for Japan, its traditions, culture and cuisine.
 For residents of Japan, we want you to feel welcome as you return home.
 As you travel, we will work to find you the best destinations, lodgings and opportunities to explore this magnificent country.

 Our main operation is located at Haneda Airport, and we also provide supervisory services at all airports throughout Japan, including our other offices at RJAA, RJBB and RJCC.